 The candidate member has been approved for such position as required by the Corporations governing documents.

-Membership Dues and Duration
+Membership Fees and Duration

-Year – Unless otherwise determined by the Board or these By-laws, with the exception of Life Membership which shall be for the lifespan of the Member and Directors who are deemed members as long as they hold office as a Director, the membership year of the Corporation will be April 1st to March 31st.
-Members not excluded from this section will re-apply for membership annually.
+Year – Unless otherwise determined by the Board or these By-laws, with the exception of Members via Honorary Life Appointment who shall be Members for the lifespan of the Member and Directors who are deemed members as long as they hold office as a Director, the membership year of the Corporation will be April 1st to March 31st.
+Members not excluded from this section must re-apply for membership annually.

-Dues – Membership dues will be determined annually by the Board.
+Fees – Membership fees will be determined annually by the Board.

 Transfer, Suspension, and Termination of Membership